The Distortion > Optical Flow effect

 The right mouse button allows you to decrease the tension of the vectors in a chosen direction.

 The red points are the source points of your vectors, (they can't be moved)

 The green points are the destination points your vectors,

 The blue segments are the vectors themselves.

-For a given picture in your timeline, modifying the vector field creates an animation key.
+For a given picture in your timeline, modifying the vector field creates a FX Stack keyframe.

-If more than one animation key is created in the timeline, it means that your vector field and thus the distortion will evolve in time.
+If more than one FX Stack keyframe is created in the timeline, it means that your vector field and thus the distortion will evolve in time.

-* The Reset Current Key button reset the vector field of the current picture in the timeline.
-If this picture does not have an animation key, a new one will be automatically created.
+* The Reset Current Keyframe button reset the vector field of the current picture in the timeline.
+If this picture does not have a FX Stack keyframe, a new one will be automatically created.

 * The button allows you to modify all the vectors of the field in only one operation.
 This tool is perfect if you need to distort, move or pivot an image entirely.